AnthonyWharton/bcsubmit/README.md

 # bcsubmit

-A script for ading files to Blue Crystal and recieving results back
+A script for adding files to Blue Crystal and receiving results back

-Setting up SSH keys for Snowy and Blue Crystal is reccomended
+Setting up SSH keys for Snowy and Blue Crystal is recommended